porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/react.md

 ### Preloading font files

 By applying the [getFontLinks()](partials/font-links) partial we can preload the font assets.
-As a default, both `regular` and `semi-bold` weights are preloaded since they are most commonly used but this can be configured.
+As a default, both `regular` and `semi-bold` weights are preloaded since they are most commonly used but this can be customized.

 ![Loading Behavior React 03](../../../assets/loading-behavior-react-03.jpg)